INTRODUCTION

 CARING FOR REUSABLE CONTAINERS FOR LONG-TERM USE

-Reusable containers are an eco-friendly option but require proper maintenance to ensure they remain safe for food storage.
+Reusable containers are an eco-friendly option, but require proper maintenance to ensure they remain safe for food storage.
 Inspect containers regularly for cracks, scratches or stains, which can harbour bacteria.
 Avoid using damaged containers, as they compromise hygiene.
 Clean containers immediately after use and dry them thoroughly to prevent mould or odours.
 Proper care extends the life of your containers and keeps them safe for repeated use.

-BENEFITS OF USING CLEAN AND SANITISED CONTAINERS
+THE BENEFITS OF USING CLEAN AND SANITISED CONTAINERS

 Storing food in clean and sanitised containers offers several advantages.
 It prevents contamination, reducing the risk of foodborne illnesses.
 Airtight storage maintains the natural flavour, texture and nutritional value of your food.
 It also reduces waste by keeping food fresh for longer periods.
 Additionally, organised storage in clean containers enhances kitchen efficiency, making meal preparation quicker and easier.